geo-ant/blog/_posts/2022-10-30-implementing-parallel-iterators-rayon.md

 The last sentence tells us that this is exactly what we need.
-It is worth noting that `bridge` requires the first argument (i.e. `self`) to implement `IndexedParallelIterator`, which is no problem for us, because that is what we are doing anyways.
+It is worth noting that `bridge` requires the first argument (i.e. `self`) to implement `IndexedParallelIterator`, which is no problem for us, because that is what we are doing anyway.
 That lets us fill all but one method with the correct logic.
 Before we see how to implement `with_producer`, let's throw in a low-hanging optimization.